ErikSierra/FalconContainment/README.md

    source venv/bin/activate   # On Windows, use `venv\Scripts\activate`

 **Create .txt file**
 1. Create a file named computers.txt in the same directory as your script.
-List each hostname on a new line that you'd like Crowdstrike to contain (When these hostnames are read by the script, extra spaces/newlines will automatically be removed):
+List each hostname on a new line that you'd like Crowdstrike to contain:
 ```bash
 computer1
 computer2
 computer3
 ```
+(When these hostnames are read by the script, extra spaces/newlines will automatically be removed):
 **Create .YAML file**

 2. Create a file named config.YAML in the same directory as your scrip with the following information